-Amaryllis will last decades, and as I pointed out in a previous article about amaryllis bloom times, I know of some amaryllis plants in the US that have been producing yearly blooms since the 1950s.
+Amaryllis can last decades, and as I pointed out in a previous article about amaryllis bloom times.
+I know of some amaryllis plants in the US that have been producing yearly blooms since the 1950s.

 Well then, what exactly do you need to do with your amaryllis once it has finished flowering and the bulb wants to enter dormancy?

-What do I do with an amaryllis when it has finished flowering?
+What I do with an amaryllis when it has finished flowering

 Having said, there are some very definite things that you should not do when an amaryllis bulb wants to rest.

 Firstly, there is no need to move your amaryllis plant after it has finished flowering, and enters dormancy.